phetsims/quantum-measurement/doc/implementation-notes.md

 ### Bloch Sphere Screen

+The "Bloch Sphere" screen allows users to prepare a spin state by manipulating a unit vector in a Bloch sphere by changing the azimuthal and polar angles.
+The user can then measure the spin state along a given basis in the measurement area by pressing the "Observe" button.
+The user can also enable a magnetic field that causes the spin state to precess around the Z axis prior to measurement.

 #### Model

+The main model class - `BlochSphereModel` - contains a number of Bloch sphere models, one that represents the prepared state and others for tracking the results of the measurements.
+It also contains a number of Properties that keep track of that nature and state of the experiment, such as the prepared state, the measured state, the basis along which the measurement is made, and the magnetic field strength.

 <!-- Agustin - please add information about the change of basis -->

 #### View

+The main view class - `BlochSphereScreenView` - is similar to the other screens in that it contains a preparation area and a measurement area.
+The preparation area contains the Bloch sphere that represents the prepared state and the controls for manipulating the state.
+The measurement area contains a system-under-test representation, controls for changing the basis of the measurement, and a button to make the measurement.
+A single Bloch sphere is used to represent the results of a measurement for a single atom, and a set of Bloch spheres is used to represent the results of a measurement for a set of atoms.
+The visibility is controlled based on the selected mode.